webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 Each role name is defined in an ''sls'' file in <code>/srv/salt/vm</code> (yeah, its a bad name, it’ll change!) and from there, you’ll see any rsync scripts it uses to copy code the salt master hosts in ''/srv/code/foo/repo''.
 Note that ''wpd-deploy foo'' '''ISN’T LIMITED''' to the code in ''/srv/code'', always check the state state definition (e.g. ''/srv/salt/vm/foo.sls'' in this example).

-To update a web app code, run:
+To update a webapp, run the following commands.
+Salt will know which VM has to get the code:

 ;app:<code>wpd-deploy app</code>&nbsp;&nbsp;<nowiki>[''/srv/code/www/repo'', ''/srv/code/compat/repo'', ''/srv/code/dabblet/repo'', ''/srv/code/wiki/repo'']</nowiki>
 ;blog:<code>wpd-deploy blog</code>&nbsp;&nbsp;<nowiki>[''/srv/code/blog/repo'']</nowiki>